gtht/testingdeploy7/README.md

 # [CLAssistant | A BT3103 Project](https://potassiumflouride.github.io/testingdeploy7)
 [![version][version-badge]][CHANGELOG] [![license][license-badge]][LICENSE]

 CLAssistant is an education analytics app created for the purpose of BT3103 module.
-This app uses the template by [Creative Tim](https://creativetim.github.io/material-ui-react) as a base to this project.
+This app uses the template, [Material Dashboard React - Free Material-UI Design Admin](https://creativetimofficial.github.io/material-dashboard-react/), by [Creative Tim](https://github.com/creativetimofficial/) as a base to this project.

 ## Links: